What Is A Covenant Not To Compete In West Virginia?

 A covenant not to compete generally implies that a West Virginia employee makes an agreement not to work for any of their employer's competitors should they leave the company for any reason.
 These covenants are typically called "non-compete clauses".
-An employee who signs a covenant not to compete may receive compensation for the agreement, or in some cases the agreement is a condition for their being hired.
+An employee who signs a covenant not to compete can receive compensation for the agreement, or in some cases the agreement is a condition for their being hired.

 When are Covenants not to Compete Unenforceable?